Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Business: Time-to-market for new features, customer satisfaction scores.

 Not all applications are created equal, and not all of them belong in the cloud.
 This step involves a thorough analysis of your existing applications to determine their suitability for migration.
-The result is a detailed Application Inventory that categorizes applications based on their business value, technical complexity, and interdependencies.
+The result is a detailed Application Inventory that categorises applications based on their business value, technical complexity, data protection needs and interdependencies.
 This inventory is the primary input for the 5Rs analysis (Rehost, Revise, Rearchitect, Rebuild, Replace) that occurs in Wave 3.

 Step 5: Craft Decision Principles